ArtsGamingStudio/Maplestory-Scrolling-Cost-Calculator/README.md

 Total Cost = E_slot × Total Slots

 The Meso cost is calculated by multiplying the total traces by the user-inputted Meso cost per trace.
+📁 Files in This Repository

+    index.html: The complete, single-file HTML, CSS (Tailwind), and JavaScript application.

+    README.md: This guide.